Skip to game

 Calculation

-A math-based solitaire where suit doesn't matter — only rank.
-Build four foundations using counting intervals of 1, 2, 3, and 4, wrapping around from King to Ace.
-Strategic waste pile management is the key to winning.
+A math-based solitaire — only rank matters.
+Build four foundations on counting intervals of 1, 2, 3, and 4, wrapping King to Ace.
+Waste-pile play is key.

 Win rate: ~30–40% · 1 deck · 4 foundations · Rank only (no suit)